vzhd1701/csv2notion/README.md

                         fail if CSV has duplicate columns; otherwise last column will be used --fail-on-conversion-error
+                        fail if any column type conversion error occurs; otherwise errors will be replaced with empty strings --fail-on-inaccessible-relations
+                        fail if any relation column points to a Notion DB that is not accessible to the current user; otherwise those columns will be ignored
-                        fail if any column type conversion error occurs; otherwise errors will be replaced with empty strings --merge               merge CSV with existing Notion DB rows, first column will be used as a key --merge-only-column COLUMN
+  --merge               merge CSV with existing Notion DB rows, first column will be used as a key --merge-only-column COLUMN
                         CSV column that should be updated on merge; when provided, other columns will be ignored (define multiple times for multiple columns)